 August 16, 2017

-Kristine Kroenke and Dean Thomson are members of the firm’s Construction Law Department.
-Kristine can be reached at 612.359.7628 or firstname.lastname@example.org.
-Dean can be reached at 612.359.7624 or email@example.com.
+By Kristine Kroenke and Dean Thomson.
+Dean is a member of the firm’s Construction Law Department and can be reached at 612.359.7624 or firstname.lastname@example.org.

 This Briefing Paper is a companion to our earlier Briefing Paper on the AIA A201-2017 General Conditions.
 Like the recently revised A201 General Conditions, new revisions to the AIA B101, Standard Form of Agreement Between Owner and Architect, and the B103, Standard Form of Agreement Between Owner and Architect for a Complex Project, were issued by the AIA in April 2017.
 This Briefing Paper will highlight some of the more significant changes to the standard forms of these Owner/Architect Agreements.